Michael-Gallo/dwm/README.md

 - Modkey changed to super
 - Launcher keybinds removed (I use sxhkd for those)
 - Set barheight to 22
+- Status bar displays the same on all monitors
 # Installation

 After compiling add a file like this as /usr/share/xsessions/dwm.desktop